thomas-zahner/commitoria/README.md

+# Commitoria

 A tool for aggregating and visualising contribution activity from multiple sources.
+The name "commitoria" is a blend of "commit" (from Git commits) and "oria", a suffix associated with places or collections (like in "territory" or "auditoria").

+# Data extraction

 Data sources:

 - GitHub
 - GitLab
-- Git repositories by URL
+- Git repositories by URL (not yet supported)

-# Data extraction

 ## Unauthenticated GitLab